HanDaber/nft-events-server/README.md

 TODO:
   - actual error classes and handling
   - testing
-  - iterate over event logs in chunks and keep track of already scanned blocks
   - better event parsing
   - query, download, store ABIs if not exist
   - break into separate repos